Stability of the optimal filter in continuous time: Beyond the bene{\v s} filter: Introduction

-Our aim in this paper is to show exponential stability in such a way that the results can be used in a proof that a numerical scheme remains good uniformly in time.
+Again, our aim in this paper is to show stability in such a way that the results can be used in a proof that a numerical scheme remains good uniformly in time. \uline{This has not been done in the literature we cited above}.
 We follow \cite{oudjane-rubenthaler-2005} by introducing a ``robust filter'' restricted to compact spaces.
 We show that this filter remains close to the optimal filter uniformly in time and this is enough to prove the stability of the optimal filter with respect to its initial condition.
 As in \cite{oudjane-rubenthaler-2005}, we do not show that the optimal filter is exponentially stable, nor can we write the dependency in $\pi_{0}$, $\pi_{0}'$ in the stability result.
-However, in a future work, we will use the stability properties of the robust filter to show that there exists an numerical approximation that remains uniformly good in time.
+However, in a future work, we will use the stability properties of the robust filter to show that there exists a numerical approximation that remains uniformly good in time.